mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 - Short action films (those under 90 minutes in length)
 - Data filtering techniques using pandas and NumPy

-## 📈 Visualizations
+## �📈 Visualizations

 The project includes:
 - **Histogram**: Distribution of movie durations in the 1990s
   - X-axis: Duration in minutes
   - Y-axis: Number of movies
-  - Title: "Distribution of Movie Durations in the 1990's"
+  - Title: "Distribution of Movie Durations in the 1990s"
-- **Bar Chart**: Shows the number of Movies vs TV Shows on Netflix
+- **Bar Chart**: Number of Movies vs TV Shows on Netflix
   - X-axis: Content Type (Movie or TV Show)
   - Y-axis: Count
-  - Title: "Movies vs TV Shows on Netflix"
+  - Title: "Total Number of TV Shows and Movies on Netflix"
+- **Line Graph**: Number of titles released each year
+  - X-axis: Release Year
+  - Y-axis: Amount of Content
+  - Title: "Number of Titles Released Each Year on Netflix"
+- **Bar Chart**: Top 10 most common genres on Netflix
+  - X-axis: Genre
+  - Y-axis: Number of Shows/Movies
+  - Title: "Top 10 Most Common Genres on Netflix"

 ## 💡 Insights